stephenslab/mvsusieR/R/README.md

 followed by Single Effect BMR (SER), and finally the SuSiE model.
 Implementation-wise,

-1. `bayesian_multiple_regression.R` implements several classes for Bayesian Multiple regression models using different priors.
+1. `bayesian_multiple_regression.R` implements several classes for BMR models using different priors.
 2. `single_effect_regression.R` implements the SER model.
+It wraps around BMR models.
 3. `susie_regression.R` implements the SuSiE model and algorithm.

 Additionally we have a dedicated file for SuSiE CS related implementation,